g-etorri/articles/jncie-self-study/mpls-configuration/13-sr-mpls-configuration.md

                     >  to 10.200.0.1 via ae0.0
                        to 10.200.0.3 via ge-0/0/2.0, Push 10103, Push 10104(top)
 ```
-Ok, everything looks good so far.
+Everything looks good so far.

-We have reach in the half of the tasks, let's make a checkpoint.
-You can pick up a coffee to follow for the another half, let's go man, you want it.
+We have reached the halfway point of the tasks, so let's do a checkpoint.
+Grab a coffee for the second half—let's go, you've got this!

-* ~~Configure SR-MPLS in all routers, defining a block of 5000 labels and ensuring that the final label was 15000.
-Using 100+ Router number as Segment-ID of the router.~~
+* ~~Configure SR-MPLS on all routers, defining a block of 5,000 labels and ensuring that the final label is 15,000.
+Use 100 + Router Number as the Segment-ID of the router.~~
-* ~~In R5, make a static SR-TE to R1 that passes trough R8.
-In R1, made a SR-TE to R5 that passes trough R7.
-Don't specific the SIDs explicitly in the path.~~
+* ~~On R5, create a static SR-TE to R1 that passes through R8.
+On R1, create a SR-TE to R5 that passes through R7.
+Do not specify the SIDs explicitly in the path.~~
-* ~~In R2, made a static SR-TE to R5 that passes trough R4.
-Without specificating the SIDs explicitly in the path.
-In R5, made a static SR-TE to R2, passing trough R1 (ensure that the R1 allocate the labels statically between 40000 and 45000) and arriving in R2 trough the interface ge-0/0/1 of the LAG.~~
+* ~~On R2, create a static SR-TE to R5 that passes through R4 without specifying the SIDs explicitly in the path.
+On R5, create a static SR-TE to R2, passing through R1 (ensure that R1 allocates the labels statically between 40,000 and 45,000) and arriving at R2 through interface ge-0/0/1 of the LAG.~~
-* ~~In all routers of the network, enable TI-LFA link and node-protection for the routes in the inet.0 and inet.3.~~
+* ~~On all routers in the network, enable TI-LFA link and node protection for routes in inet.0 and inet.3.~~
 * Configure LDP tunneling in the SR-TEs between R1 and R5, and R2 and R5.
-* In R3, confiture a dynamic SR-TE to R4 that passes trough R2.
-Ensure that this dynamic path only be used if don't have LDP routes to R4.
+* On R3, configure a dynamic SR-TE to R4 that passes through R2.
+Ensure that this dynamic path is only used if there are no LDP routes to R4.
-* In R3, configure the microloop avoidance, and ensure that the convergence paths will be removed after 10 seconds.
+* On R3, configure microloop avoidance and ensure that the convergence paths are removed after 10 seconds.

-Now, let's make another connection between LDP islands, now, using SR-TE!!!
+Now, let's create another connection between LDP islands, this time using SR-TE!!!
-Let's take advantage of the SR-TE created previous, and add the knob ldp-tunneling, yes, easy peasy.
-I made this on R1 and replicate similarly on the rest:
+Let's take advantage of the SR-TE created previously and add the ldp-tunneling knob.
+Easy peasy!
+I'll do this on R1 and replicate it on the others:
 ```
 set protocols source-packet-routing source-routing-path to-R5 ldp-tunneling
 ```
-Let me check if the LDP tunneling is working now:
+Let's check if LDP tunneling is working:
 ```
 Name: to-R5
   Tunnel-source: Static configuration